Azotobacter chroococcum

 Azotobacter chroococcum is a bacterium that has the ability to fix atmospheric nitrogen.
 It was discovered by Martinus Beijerinck in 1901, and was the first aerobic, free-living nitrogen fixer discovered.
 A. chroococcum could be useful for nitrogen fixation in crops as a biofertilizer, fungicide, and nutrient indicator, and in bioremediation.

 Characteristics

-A. chroococcum is a microaerophilic plant growth-promoting rhizobacterium (PGRP), which is bacillus in shape and is Gram negative.
+Azotobacter chroococcum is a microaerophilic plant growth-promoting rhizobacterium (PGRP), which is bacillus in shape and is Gram negative.
 As a mesophile, this bacterium grows best in moderate-temperature soils and requires a neutral pH environment.
 It is able to fix nitrogen under aerobic conditions.
 The soil cannot be poor in phosphorus or else nitrogen fixing can be hindered.
 In addition to phosphorus, these bacteria needed potassium, "sulphur, magnesium, and calcium" to grow.
 To fix nitrogen A. chroococcum produces three enzymes (catalase, peroxidase, and superoxide dismutase) to "neutralise" reactive oxygen species.
 It also forms the dark-brown, water-soluble pigment melanin at high levels of metabolism during the fixation of nitrogen, which is thought to protect the nitrogenase system from oxygen.
 In the presence of some saccharides (such as sucrose and raffinose) while on agar plates, a levan ring can form around the A. chroococcum colony.